Tom King’s Going for the Green Book Excerpt

-This article is adapted from Tom King’s new book, Going for the Green!
+This article is adapted from Tom King’s book, Going for the Green!
 An Insider’s Guide to Raising Money with Charity Golf.

 How to Attract Players to Your Charity Golf Tournament

 Four key ingredients go into the formula for attracting players to your organization’s tournament.
 Let’s take a close look at each of these.

 People who love your cause are your most loyal attendees.
 They come because they’re passionate about what you do.
 For them, the finer points of your tournament don’t matter much.
 They come to support you, pure and simple.
 And whether your format is a scramble or a marathon, or whether you offer a hole-in-one contest or closest to the pin, they’ll dependably show up.